nextstrain/fauna/vdb/README.md

 * `Division`: Administrative division in CamelCase format.
 Where available, Null otherwise.
 * `Location`: Specific location in CamelCase format.
 Where available, Null otherwise.
 * `Public`: True if publicly available sequence.
 False otherwise.
-* `Sequences`: list of sequences and corresponding information...
+* `Sequences`: list of sequences...
   * `Accession`: Accession number.
 Where available, Null otherwise.
   * `Source`: Genbank, GISAID, etc... in CamelCase format.
-  * `Authors`: Authors to attribute credit to.
-Where available, Null otherwise. in CamelCase format.
   * `Locus`: gene or genomic region, `HA`, `NA`, `Genome`, etc... in CamelCase format.
   * `Sequence`: Actual sequence.
 Upper case.
+*`Citations`: list of citations for corresponding sequences
+  * `Authors`: Authors to attribute credit to.
+Where available, Null otherwise. in CamelCase format.
   * `Title`: Title of reference.
   * `url`: Url of reference if available, search crossref database for DOI, otherwise link to genbank entry.